-Our NEW Organic Hibiscus (also known as Flor de Jamaica) is a vision of beauty!
-Grown in Egypt, the dried flower pieces highlight all of the spectacular qualities of this botanical - from its beautiful ruby colored petals, to its bright, crimson, caffeine-free infusion.
+Our NEW Organic and Fair Trade Certified Hibiscus (also known as Flor de Jamaica) is a vision of beauty!
+Grown in Burkina Faso (Africa), the dried flower pieces highlight all of the spectacular qualities of this botanical - from its beautiful ruby colored petals, to its bright, crimson, caffeine-free infusion.
 Its tart, mouth-puckering brew has notes of citrus and cranberry that are offset by a slight sweetness.
 A truly impressive representation of an organic herbal tea!

 This organic Hibiscus can be used to make an Agua de Jamaica in your own home.
 Agua de Jamaica (also known as Agua de Flor de Jamaica or Rosa de Jamaica) is a traditional Latin American drink that, in its most simple form, is an infusion of hibiscus flowers with sugar and lemon.
 We have also seen ginger, orange, vanilla, cinnamon, and even rum added!